Asian food, its a dilemma for me. It’s delicious but I’ve never been great at cooking it, and the take-out version never makes me feel very good.

 Recipe: Chicken Apple Potstickers

-- 1 small onion, sliced (oil, salt and pepper)
+- 1 small onion, chopped (oil, salt and pepper)

 - 3 cloves garlic, minced